onejs/one/next.md

 - use dom

-- avoid work on hard reloads
-  - we keep a Map of built modules => source
-  - we hook into viteServer.watcher and track changes
-  - add a rollup plugin to the build
-    - if not changed, return the og source
-    - could maybe be better than this too

 - prebuild react native shouldn't have hardcoded exports list

 - add test to weird-deps so we know no regressions

-- ScrollRestoration seems to have regressed (site not doing it consistently)
-  - also we should default this on but have a way to turn it off

 - turn this back off VXRN_ENABLE_SOURCE_MAP:
   - https://github.com/swc-project/swc/issues/9416

 - for some reason rollup newer versions have syntax error on trying to load native bundle on basic starter

-- RootErrorBoundary and errors in general need love
   - bring back some form of useMetroSymbolication
 - safe-area-context should be configurable to leave it out entirely if you want